Ukawsaw Gronniosaw: Life in England

+Shortly after he arrived in Kidderminster, Gronniosaw began work on his autobiography with the help of an amanuensis from Leominster, possibly the "Mrs Marlowe" he had mentioned in his letter to Hastings.
+Gronniosaw's Narrative has been studied by scholars as a groundbreaking work by an African in English.
+It is the first known slave narrative published in England and received wide attention, with multiple printings and editions.
 Gronniosaw's Narrative concludes with its author still living in Kidderminster, having "appear[ed] to be turn'd sixty"; for a long time, nothing was known of his later life.
 However, at some point during the late twentieth century, an obituary for Gronniosaw was discovered in the Chester Chronicle.
-The article, from 2 October 1775, reads:On Thursday [28 September] died, in this city, aged 70, James Albert Ukawsaw Gronniosaw, an African Prince, of Zaara.
+The article, from 2 October 1775, reads:

+On Thursday died, in this city, aged 70, James Albert Ukawsaw Gronniosaw, an African Prince, of Zaara.
 He left his country in the early part of his life, with a view to acquire proper notions of the Divine Being, and of the worship due to Him.
 He met with many trials and embarrassments, was much afflicted and persecuted.
-His last moments exhibited that chearful [sic] serenity which, at such a time, is the certain effect of a thorough conviction of the great truths of Christianity.
+His last moments exhibited that chearful serenity which, at such a time, is the certain effect of a thorough conviction of the great truths of Christianity.
 He published a narrative of his life.

 The burial register for the Church of England parish church of St Oswald, Chester – a church that occupied the south transept of Chester Cathedral from 1448 to 1881 – includes an entry from 28 September 1775 for "James Albert (a Blackm[an])", giving his age as 70.
 Gronniosaw's grave has not been identified.